ferhatgec/scrift/docs/faq/scrift.md

 # What is the Scrift?

-* Scrift is simple and fast shell project.
-This shell project is only supporting Fegeya Fusion, Linux, BSD and Darwin.
+* Scrift is new generation simple and fast shell project.
+This shell project is only supporting Fegeya Fusion, Linux, BSD, Darwin and *nix.

 * Scrift is not only a shell.
 This is Fusion's gate.
 This is future.